jtfmumm/lambda-scala/README.md

 ### \

 The \ operator peforms function application.
 Using named variables for functions as well as
-\ leads to simpler code:
+\ leads to simpler code.

+First, let's get some definitions out of the way:

 val x = Name("x")
 //-> "x"